richard-austin/security-cam/USING-THE-NVR.md

 > On selecting the live stream, the video will be shown with a
 <img src="README.images/stopwatch-svgrepo-com.svg" width="20"  style="position: relative; top: 5px"></img>
-icon and a selector just below it.
-The selection option is the maximum
+icon just below it.
-> latency in seconds.
-You can set this to the lowest setting where the video remains stable.
+>
-> The lowest usable setting is dependent on various factors and won't
+> If audio is enabled for the stream, a speaker icon will be shown which, by
-> necessarily be the same for all your cameras.
+> clicking on it will show volume control an mute button to set the audio as required
 >
 > If two-way audio is enabled, a <img src="README.images/microphone-off-svgrepo-com.svg" width="20"  style="position: relative; top: 5px"></img>
 > button and a device selector will also be below the video.
 Select the required audio input